Welcome to Rainbow Lake Castle Resort

 The ladies found him to be a great dancer, the men found him to be a great horseman (and a big spender).

 No one ever suspected that Mr. George Edwards was actually Bill Miner, the notorious train robber.
 The Canadian Pacific Railway, Wells Fargo and other American railways had all been victimized by him!
-He was the first train and stagecoach robber in North America and Bill Miner's hideout was known to be on the hillside near Princeton Castle.
+He was the first train and stagecoach robber in North America and Bill Miner's hideout was known to be on the hillside near Rainbow Lake Castle.
 Rumours have it, his unfound treasure still resides there.

 See the historic ruins of the cement plant, which now resemble gigantic walls of a medieval castle.
 See the fossil stairway, pan for gold, or fish in the running creek.
 See first-hand the local wildlife of deer, beavers, chipmunks, squirrels and marmots living in their natural environment.